A

 For payouts in USD, Mangopay offers the possibility of using OUR to allow the platform to bear the cost of international payouts.
 This ensures your beneficiaries are paid in full.

-See the payouts guide for details or contact our teams via the Hub to activate.
+See the payouts guide for details or contact our teams via the Dashboard to activate.

 Beneficial owner